Anthony Rizzo Player Props: Yankees vs. Rays

 Rays Pitching Rankings

+- The Rays pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Rays' 2.91 team ERA is No. 1 among all MLB pitching staffs.
+- The Rays have a 2.95 team ERA that ranks No. 1 among all MLB pitching staffs.

-- The Rays surrender the fewest home runs in baseball (21 total, 0.6 per game).
+- The Rays give up the fewest home runs in baseball (24 total, 0.6 per game).

-- The Rays will look to Guerra (0-0) in his second start this season.
+- Rasmussen makes the start for the Rays, his eighth of the season.
+He is 3-2 with a 3.11 ERA and 40 strikeouts in 37 2/3 innings pitched.

-- His last time out came in relief on Saturday when the righty threw one scoreless inning against the New York Yankees without allowing a hit.
+- The right-hander last pitched on Saturday against the New York Yankees, when he tossed 5 2/3 scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.